ma261065/ePaper/README.md

 ### 2. Find your ePaper device's BLE address
 Before configuring, you need the Bluetooth MAC address of your ePaper display:

-**Using nRF Connect (Recommended):**
+If you didn't make note of the device's MAC address when you first flashed the firmware, you can use the **nRF Connect** app on your phone to scan for the display.
 1. Download [nRF Connect](https://www.nordicsemiconductor.com/products/nrf-connect-for-mobile/) for Android or iOS
 2. Open the app and tap **"Scan"**
-3. Look for your device name (e.g., "OEPL" or similar)
+3. Look for your device name (e.g. "ATC_xxxxxx" or similar)
 4. The address shown (format: `XX:XX:XX:XX:XX:XX`) is your target address
 5. Note this down for the next step

-Alternatively, check your device's documentation or any label on the device itself.

 ### 3. Configure device settings
-Run the configuration script on your PC to set your Wi-Fi credentials, location, timezone, and BLE device address:
+To avoid storing secrets (e.g. WiFi password) in code, the app takes all configuration data from the ESP32's non-volatile storage (NVS).
+Run the configuration script **on your PC** to set your Wi-Fi credentials, location, timezone, and BLE device address:

 ```bash
 python set_config_nvs.py --port COM10